-Submitted by webadmin on Sob, 05/21/2005 - 7:23pm
+Submitted on Sob, 05/21/2005 - 7:23pm

 Jest to oficjalna strona Industrial Workers of the World.
 Znajdziesz tu prawie wszystko, czego potrzebujesz, aby przy³¹czyæ siê do IWW, organizowaæ siê w Twoim miejscu pracy i budowaæ Jeden Powszechny Zwi¹zek.
 Wiêkszoœæ zamieszczonych tutaj informacji dotyczy Stanów Zjednoczonych i Kanady, ale s¹ te¿ linki do stron IWW gdzie indziej.

 IWW jest oddolnym zwi¹zkiem dla wszystkich pracowników, zwi¹zkiem przeznaczonym do organizowania w pracy, w naszych zak³adach i naszych spo³ecznoœciach.
 Cz³onkowie IWW organizuj¹ siê, aby wywalczyæ lepsze warunki ju¿ dziœ, ale te¿ by stworzyæ w przysz³oœci œwiat oparty na demokratycznej gospodarce.
 Chcemy aby owoce naszej pracy s³u¿y³y samym pracownikom i spo³ecznoœciom, a nie garstce szefów i w³adzom.